kaboom-AKA/html/project_3/Readme.md

 # Multipage Website

 This is a simple HTML webpage to introduce myself.
-There are 4 different pages, with 1 being the main home page and 3 additional pages used to showcase:
+There are 4 different pages, with 1 being the main home page and 4 additional pages used to showcase:
 - **About Me and Programming**
 - **My Hobbies**
 - **My Achievements**
+- **Links**

 ## What's Inside My Home Page:
 - My name and a picture of myself.
 - A navigation bar to easily access the different pages.
-- Links to my social media accounts.

 ## What's Inside "Me and Programming"
 - When I started programming.